Air India Flight 112 plot: Trial

 All five were held in the Parthenais Detention Centre, and entered no plea before judge Jean Pierre Bonin at their preliminary hearing in the Court of Quebec at which they were represented by Robert Beaudet.
 Although the Sikh community rallied to present $2 million in bail for the arrested men, the request was denied at the urging of prosecutor Pierre Garon.

 A month into the proceedings, three of the men were released, partially after it was revealed that several of the recorded conversations had been mistranslated by officials; when Saini telephoned Anand asking to purchase a 12-volt battery to build a light, the RCMP translators suggested he had asked for 12 pounds of explosives to build a bomb.
 Charges were simultaneously upgraded against Khela and Dhillon.
 The defence complained that "Billy Joe" was never called to testify, or be cross-examined, noting that he had started the entire process in motion.
 The RCMP claimed that he had disappeared, but that his alleged contact with them was simply to be taken for granted.

-At trial, where they were represented by Michael Code, Khela was confronted with a recorded conversation he'd had with Miele, in which he was asked "...you want a 747?" and replied "yeah".
+At trial, where they were represented by Michael Code, Khela was confronted with a recorded conversation he had with Miele, in which he was asked "...you want a 747?" and replied "yeah".
 He told the court that he was confused by the question and believed Miele was referring to a type of truck, and that his curt reply reflected the fact he did not understand much of what was going on since he spoke comparatively little English, and Miele was shouting "all the time".
 Dhillon later explained that Miele looked like a "pretty dangerous type of guy", and both men maintained that they understood the meeting was to discuss brokering a deal for stolen vehicles from the United States.

 Dhillon was likewise confronted with a paper he had written entitled "Objects of the Sikh Youth of North America" which described his belief that all Sikhs should be trained in martial arts per the group's illustrious history.

 In December, prosecutor Claude Parent was criticised for a "racist" question in which he demanded to know whether Khela "takes orders from his God".
 On December 12, the pair were both found guilty of conspiracy to commit mass murder, and shortly thereafter justice Claire Barrette-Joncas sentenced them to life imprisonment.

 On March 6, 1992, their convictions were overturned by the appeals court; the government chose to appeal the overturn, and a new trial was ordered in November 1995.
 Ten months later, the charges were stayed by the Quebec Superior Court when it was revealed the government had failed to disclose crucial materials.

 As of 2002, Khelsa claims he is still harassed by CSIS, that the Canadian spy agency disrupted his business and pushed him to give them inside information on Babbar Khalsa's activities in Canada.